Legal Cashier: a Career in Demand

 Cashiers play an incredibly important role in the smooth running of a legal practice, so cashiering experience is a must.
 Those who excel in the role will also be skilled multi-taskers and team players who are able to work under pressure and have a keen eye for detail.

-The fundamental knowledge that a Legal Cashier includes:
+The fundamental knowledge that a Legal Cashier has includes:

 - Double entry bookkeeping